Estonia: Society

-As of 2 July 2010, 84.1% of Estonian residents were citizens of Estonia, 8.6% were citizens of other countries and 7.3% were "citizens with undetermined citizenship".
-Estonia has also accepted quota refugees under the migrant plan agreed upon by EU member states in 2015.
 The 2008 United Nations Human Rights Council report called "extremely credible" the description of the citizenship policy of Estonia as "discriminatory".
-Estonian Russians have developed their own identity – more than half of the respondents recognised that Estonian Russians differ noticeably from the Russians in Russia.
+According to surveys, only 5% of the Russian community have considered returning to Russia in the near future.
+Estonian Russians have developed their own identity – more than half of the respondents recognized that Estonian Russians differ noticeably from the Russians in Russia.
+When compared with results from a 2000 survey, Russians had a more positive attitude toward the future.